CogStack/CogStack-NiFi/docs/deploy/services.md

     - wait for everything to complete, check to see if the health of all clusters is green and the shards are fine
     - shut down all ES services, start with Kibana, Metricbeat, Filebeat and then the Elasticserch cluster : `docker container stop cogstack-kibana cogstack-metricbeat-1 cogstack-metricbeat-2  cogstack-filebeat-1  cogstack-filebeat-2  cogstack-filebeat-3`, `docker container stop elasticsearch-1 elasticsearch-2 elasticsearch-3`, obviously execute these on each
     - change the relevant ENV VARS (change these in `deploy/elasticsearch.env`): ELASTICSEARCH_DOCKER_IMAGE="docker.elastic.co/elasticsearch/elasticsearch:8.3.3", ELASTICSEARCH_KIBANA_DOCKER_IMAGE="docker.elastic.co/kibana/kibana:8.3.3", METRICBEAT_IMAGE="docker.elastic.co/beats/metricbeat:8.3.3", FILEBEAT_IMAGE="docker.elastic.co/beats/filebeat:8.3.3"
+    - NOTE: all docker images must have the same version, e.g 8.3.3, otherwise there may be errors, please check this before starting the services.
     - go to the `deploy` folder and start update the source env vars by executing `source export_env_vars.sh`, do a test to see if the new vars are set `echo $ELASTICSEARCH_DOCKER_IMAGE` for example
     - start only the elastic instance on the correct cluster (assuming each node is on its own separate machine, as it should normally be), wait for startup to complete
     - start the rest of the services and check for the health of each node